 >>>>>>Learn more. http://minors.uslegal.com/emancipation/

 To determine emancipation, the court must analyze all the facts to determine whether the child has moved beyond the sphere of influence and responsibility exercised by a parent and obtains an independent status of his or her own.
 The circumstances to consider in determining whether a child is emancipated include the child’s age, marital status, and ability to support himself or herself, and the desire to live independently of parents.
-A child who is able to support himself or herself who voluntarily abandons his or her parents’ home is self-emancipated, however, this child may still have problems without a court order recognizing his or her emancipation.

 The result of a child seeking emancipation is usually to end the parental support obligation, and establish the minor as a self-supporting individual independent of parental control.
 Although a subsequent change in situation does not revive any parental liability for support of an emancipated child capable of self-support, emancipation is not necessarily a permanent status, and the mere fact that a child was once emancipated does not foreclose divestiture of emancipation when circumstances change.
 In other words, a child’s unemancipated status may be revived provided there has been a sufficient change in circumstances to warrant the corresponding change in status.